The generous marriage

 New York Times reporter Tara Parker-Pope just did a story on some Science of Generosity research conducted by Brad Wilcox, who is finding that generosity is an integral part of a happy marriage.
 The whole story is here.

-Posted in Happiness, Kindness, Marriage and society, The Foundations of Marital Generosity | Tagged | Leave a comment
+Posted in Happiness, Kindness, Marriage and society, The Foundations of Marital Generosity | Tagged | Comments Off on The generous marriage

 Wall Street Journal story on generosity research